 - Failed Hits: Number of failed attempts done by the system (Broken links or unseen images)

-Stress testing's objective is to check the system under extreme conditions.
+Stress testing’s objective is to check the system under extreme conditions.
 It monitors system resources such as Memory, processor, network etc., and checks the ability of the system to recover back to normal status.
-It checks whether system displays appropriate error messages while under stress.
+It checks whether the system displays appropriate error messages while under stress.